goodmorningsaksham/environment-rl-training/README.md

 # Attach the Kube SRE Gym codebase zip alongside this prompt

 ---
+OPERATING INSTRUCTIONS — READ BEFORE DOING ANYTHING ELSE

+You are about to build a complete, production-ready project.
+This is not a quick task.
+Take as long as needed.

+STRICT RULES you must follow throughout this entire session:

+1. NEVER summarise code with comments like "# ... rest of implementation" or "# similar to above" or "# add error handling here".
+   Write every single line of every file completely.
+No placeholders.

+2. NEVER skip a file.
+Every file listed in Section 4 must be fully written out, not described.

+3. NEVER move to the next file until the current file is 100% complete and you have shown the test command and expected output for it.

+4. If your response is getting long, do NOT compress or rush the remaining content.
+Instead, stop at a clean boundary (end of a complete file), write "CHECKPOINT — respond with 'continue' to proceed to the next file", and wait.

+5. When I say 'continue', pick up exactly where you left off.
+   Start your response with "Continuing from [filename]..." so I know you have not lost context.

+6. After every file, explicitly state:
+   "File [name] complete.
+Test with: [exact command]"

+7. If you are ever unsure about something — simglucose API, OpenEnv spec detail, Pydantic version — STOP and ask me.
+   Do not assume and implement something wrong.

+8. Keep track of what has been built.
+At each checkpoint, output a short checklist showing which files are done and which remain.

+9. Do not write README.md until ALL code files are complete and tested.
+   The README needs real baseline scores which don't exist yet.

+10. Your goal is a project that runs perfectly, not a project that looks complete but has hidden bugs.

+HARD STOP AFTER READING THIS PREAMBLE:

+Do NOT start building.
+Do NOT write any code.
+Do NOT analyse the codebase yet.

+After reading everything I send you in this message, your ONLY response should be exactly this:

+"I have read the preamble, the full GlucoRL build prompt, and the Kube SRE Gym codebase.
+I am ready to begin.
+Awaiting your first instruction."

+Nothing else.
+No summaries.
+No "here's my plan".
+No "I'll start with".
+Just that one sentence.
+Wait for me to give you the first instruction.

+---

 ## YOUR ROLE
 You are an expert Python engineer building a complete, production-ready OpenEnv reinforcement learning environment called **GlucoRL** for a hackathon.
 You have been given the complete codebase of **Kube SRE Gym** — a prior winning submission